harshalDharpure/AskAid-AI-Powered-Personalized-Crisis-Assistance/README.md

 - **Snowflake Cortex Search** was used to index and retrieve medical literature, clinical trial data, and rare disease case studies.
 We utilized its hybrid search engine to ensure both semantic and lexical similarity for accurate retrieval.
 - **Mistral LLM** was implemented to generate actionable recommendations and insights based on the retrieved documents.
 - **Streamlit** served as the front-end framework, allowing us to build an intuitive dashboard where doctors could easily query the system and interact with patient data.
-- **TruLens** was used to measure and optimize the retrieval and generation accuracy, helping us fine-tune the system to ensure precise responses.
 - The backend was powered by **Snowflake serverless functions**, handling the processing of queries and generation of responses.

 ## **Challenges we ran into** ⚠️